31 Tips for Repairing, Updating and Maximizing Your Deck

 It’s also possible that you applied the old stain too heavily.
 If it formed puddles and was left to dry, you’ll get a film.

-In either case, strip the old stain off the deck to fix the problem.
+In either case, strip the old stain off the deck for the wood deck repair.
 Deck stripper is available by the gallon at home centers, hardware stores and paint stores.
 Rinse off the stripper with a pressure washer, keeping the pressure low to avoid damaging the wood.
 Let the deck dry for a few days, then apply a new coat of stain.

 Add Shade With Canopies and Awnings